oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_awr_db_sql_report_facts_module.rst

 ..
 Description

 - Fetches details about a AwrDbSqlReport resource in Oracle Cloud Infrastructure
-- Get a AWR SQL report for one SQL.
+- Gets the SQL health check report for one SQL of the specific database.

 ..
 Aliases